Junaid189/Junaid189/README.md

 # 💫 About Me:
-As a Team Lead and Communication Systems Engineer with over 5 years of experience, I build scalable SMS, voice, IVR, and AI-powered automation platforms.
+As a Communication Systems Engineer with over 5 years of experience, I build scalable SMS, voice, IVR, and AI-powered automation platforms.

 My work focuses on architecting reliable backend systems using Twilio, Node.js, and Python, along with designing intelligent voice agents powered by OpenAI, Retell AI, Vapi, and ElevenLabs.
 I also develop advanced automation workflows and CRM integrations using GoHighLevel, Zapier, Make, and n8n.